 - Bioenvironmental: Dr. Bill Ford

 - All other students: Dr. Joseph Dvorak

 All students are welcome to consult the DUS about questions regarding any issue, especially issues that are not specialty-specific.

-Picking an Area of Specialty
+Picking an Area of Study

 Some students arrive on campus 100% sure of what area in BAE they want to specialize in.
 Most students decide by the end of their sophomore year.
-If you’re still trying to decide which area is best for you, here are some helpful links:
+If you’re still trying to decide which area is best for you, here are helpful links: